Ensembl/ensembl-compara/docs/production/READMEs/extended_genome_aligner.rst

 General description of the pipeline
 -----------------------------------

-The pipeline involves taking the EPO alignment and mapping onto the reference sequences the additional mammalian (b)lastz alignments.
+This pipeline involves mapping additional mammal genomes via lastz pairwise alignments (with shared reference genomes) to an existing mammal EPO multiple alignment.

 Necessary code API and executables
 ----------------------------------